ClassicOldSong/Widecar/README.md

 You can then create a shortcut to that script, setting target to `powershell -ExecutionPolicy Bypass -File "path\to\start-widecar.ps1"`

+You need to execute the script with Administrator privilege.
+Starting the instance with only Administrator privilege is fine, but you won't be able to access UAC dialog or enter lock screen password through streaming.

 Add/change the following parts to `sunshine_widecar.conf` in order to run parallel with the original instance:

 ```ini